skullzarmy/chatGPToot/README.md

 Some function names are in camelCase (e.g., handleImageCommand), while others use underscores (e.g., logUsage).
 It's best to maintain consistency in naming conventions.

-### fetchConversation function:

-The fetchConversation function seems to have a logical issue.
-When calling the function with await fetchConversation(mention.status.id, conversation);, it will push the messages to the conversation array, but since it's an async function, the result may not be available immediately.
-To fix this, consider returning the updated messages array from the fetchConversation function and assigning it back to the conversation variable.

 ## To Do

 -   Implement redis for persistent bottleneck rate limiting